connecting

 https://www.gallefacehotel.com/

-Other Colombo Accomodation Options:
+Other Accomodation Options:

-Havelock Place – Boutique Bungalow in quiet residential area of Colombo 5- also open to outside guests for lunch and dinner:
+Havelock Place – Boutique Bungalow in quiet residential area of Colombo 5- also open to outside guests for lunch and dinner: Check on Booking.com

-very close to Buddhist Cultural Center which has a great bookshop as well as interesting activities.
+Very close to Buddhist Cultural Center which has a great bookshop as well as interesting activities.

 Art and Crafts: